“Wine is a mocker, strong drink is raging: and whosoever is deceived thereby is not wise.”

 My maternal grandfather came from a long line of drunks, and before my grandmother married him she made him promise that he would never touch a drop of liquor, and that is a promise that he made.
 But one day he and another carpenter were working on a house and the other fellow talked my grandfather into having just a sip “to cool the tongue.”
 They both got rip roaring drunk and ended up in jail, and my granddad was a deacon in a Baptist church!
 He was deeply repentant and was restored and never drank another drop as far as anyone knows, but it was a powerful reminder that wine is a mocker.

-The Roman Catholic Church uses alcoholic wine in the mass, but only the priests drink it.
+The Roman Catholic Church uses alcoholic wine in its mass, but only the priests drink it.
 I have seen priests drinking large quantities from large cups.
-It is no wonder that the Roman Catholic Church has to operate alcoholic rehab centers for “alcoholic” priests!
+It is no wonder that the Roman Catholic Church has to operate rehab centers for “alcoholic” priests!

 Alcohol has the ability to deceive and corrupt.
 One can never know if he will control it or it will control him.
 The instruction in Proverbs 20:1 tells me that the wise man leaves it entirely alone.